toralf/torutils/README.md

     $> ./hs-hp.py 6697 irc.log 'irc-hs NOTICE * :*** Looking up your hostname...'

 ## more info
-You need the Python lib Stem : https://stem.torproject.org/index.html for few of these scripts to run.
+You need the Python lib Stem : https://stem.torproject.org/index.html for most of these scripts to run.